nextjournal/markdown/README.md

 ## Flavour

-We adhere to the [CommonMark Spec](https://spec.commonmark.org/0.30/) with in addition all the extensions of [Github flavoured Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-).
+We adhere to [CommonMark Spec](https://spec.commonmark.org/0.30/) with in addition the extensions of [Github flavoured Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-).
 We additionally parse $\LaTeX$ formulas delimited by a single dollar sign `$` for inline mode or by a double dollar sign `$$` for display mode.

 ## Usage